twinklebob/jekyll-ttskch-theme/_drafts/fathers-day.md

 # TODO: Needs picture
 ---

 Our Father's Day started fairly quietly, but turned out to be a bit of a surprise.
-We'd been watching the weather through the week and making a few plans and backup plans for the day and then Isaac woke up not feeling great on top of that the weather looked worse than we had expected.
+We'd been watching the weather through the week and making a few plans and backup plans for the day.
+Then Isaac woke up not feeling great and on top of that the weather looked worse than we had expected.

 Thankfully Isaac improved quickly and we were able to think of something to salvage the rest of the day.
 We decided that a National Trust property made sense, as we're members, and that we wanted to try a new one.
 Ideally we were hoping to find one where we could take Willow, but it's not always possible.